OCA/web/web_auto_refresh/README.rst

 To configure this module, you need to:

 1. go to setting->technical->actions->window actions, find the desired action, activate the auto search Check box
-2. add one server action for the target model with following one line python code for creation/change and delete
+2. add one automated action for the target model , in the linked server action add the following python code, this automated action can be applied(when to run) to creation, update or delete per your requirement model.env['bus.bus'].sendone('auto_refresh', model._name)

 Usage